 - 1. Students shall use the district's system responsibly and primarily for educational purposes. - 2.
+Students are responsible for the use of their individual account(s) and should take all reasonable precautions to prevent others from being able to use their account.
+Students should never share their password with others unless directed to by district or site administrators. - 3.
 Students shall not access, post on internal or external sites, submit, publish or display harmful or inappropriate matter that is threatening, obscene, disruptive or sexually explicit, or that could be construed as harassment or disparagement of others based on their race/ethnicity, national origin, gender, sexual orientation, age, disability, religion or political beliefs.